 While it’s unreasonable to expect the modern worker to be productive all the time, surely we can do better than 3 hours a day?
 Here are a few ways that you might increase your employee’s productivity.

-If your company institutes its own sick pay scheme, instead of your employees just relying on statutory sick pay, more employees will feel comfortable staying home and recovering when they’re ill.
+- Better health benefits If your company institutes its own sick pay scheme, instead of your employees just relying on statutory sick pay, more employees will feel comfortable staying home and recovering when they’re ill.
 This will further decrease burnout and cut down on presenteeism – where employees come into work but are increasingly unproductive.
+Statutory maternity and statutory adoption pay are important legal entitlements, and only employees who meet the minimum length of service are eligible for certain benefits.

 ScheduleLeave’s staff holiday planner and reporting tools allow you to see which employees haven’t taken a day off in a while – and could do with a productivity top-up.
 Sign up for your free trial today.